Particular/docs.particular.net/transports/sql/sql-http-passthrough.md

 snippet: AppendClaimsToMessageHeaders_WithPrefix

-For unit testing and integration purposes it may e useful to manipulate a raw `Dictionary<string, string>`.
+For unit testing and integration purposes it may be useful to manipulate a raw `Dictionary<string, string>`.
 This can be done using `ClaimsAppender`.

 To append claims: